 Tragacanth is a simple plant gum taken from the sap of the Goat’s Thorn weed.
 It is also known as Shiraz gum, or gum dragon.
 In the Middle East, tragacanth is a traditional medicine used to treat diarrhea and coughs.

-Acacia gum come from the sap of acacia trees.
+Acacia gum come from the sap of acacia trees, so it is one of the vegetable emulsifiers.
 It is also known as gum Arabic, Senegal gum, and gum Sudani, amongst other localised names.
 Originating from Africa, acacia gum has been used by humans for thousands of years.
 It is widely used in the food industry, most notably in chewing gum, lollies and confectionery, and pie fillings.
 A natural prebiotic, acacia gum is fermented in the gut by “good” bacteria.
 Excessive consumption causes flatulence.

 Xanthan gum is one of the few foods in the English language starting with the letter X. First discovered by the US Department of Agriculture in the 1960s, it is produced by Xanthomonas bacteria on an industrial scale.
 Xanthan gum is widely used in the food, oil-drilling, and cosmetics industry.
 It is an added to dressings, sauces, spices, beverages, meat, baked goods, confectionery, and many other processed foods.